THE TAKE-IT-EASY ICE CREAM

 This Blueberry Ice Cream is a wonder on its own: made with just blueberries, milk, cream and sugar -and with minimal preparation- it is loud in blueberry flavour, popping-purple in colour and a pleasure in the mouth.

 Blueberries naturally contain pectin, which thickens the ice cream mixture.
-So, while in terms of ingredients and preparation, this ice cream is Philadelphia-style (the simplest of all ice creams), in terms of texture, the ice cream mixture is naturally thickened by the pectin, elevating the ice cream’s mouthfeel to another level.
+So, while in terms of ingredients and preparation, this ice cream is Philadelphia-style (the simplest of all ice creams), in terms of texture, the ice cream mixture is naturally thickened, elevating the ice cream’s mouthfeel to another level.

 Do not reduce or replace anything; everything is there for a reason.